lishpr/log/_posts/2021-01-26-backtrack.md

 tags: Docs
 ---

 Well, the topic of this article is an algorithm, rather than a not-so-ideal behavior.
-This article will be an summary of the guide [here](https://mp.weixin.qq.com/s/nMUHqvwzG2LmWA9jMIHwQQ).
+This article will be a summary of the guide [here](https://mp.weixin.qq.com/s/nMUHqvwzG2LmWA9jMIHwQQ).

 The core of solving a backtracking problem is traversing the decision tree related to the problem.
 There are three keys that would be helpful to bear in mind: